shnarazk/learn/Typst/presen.typ

   L u b y_1(9) & arrow L u b y_1(2) arrow L u b y_1(1) = 1
 $

-- At the top of a tree or *_envelope_* which contains the target number as a node, the recursion stops.
+// - At the top of a tree or *_envelope_* which contains the target number as a node, the recursion stops.
-- Otherwise, the right tree is folded to the left tree.
+// - Otherwise, the right tree is folded to the left tree.
 By a simple calculation, we find that any number is placed to the top of a tree or in the right subtree.
-- The worst recursion depth of $L u b y (N)$ would be $O(log(N))$.
+//- The worst recursion depth of $L u b y (N)$ would be $O(log(N))$.

 == Another interpretation using a binary tree

-Or you can map the function to a traversal on a binary graph.
+// Or you can map the function to a traversal on a binary graph.
-The function has a strong relation to an operation on the binary representation of a natural number.
+// The function has a strong relation to an operation on the binary representation of a natural number.

-#figure(caption: [A binary tree representing $"Nat" > 0$], gap: 16pt)[
 #canvas({
   import draw: *
   let encircle(i) = {